 - 1. Turn off all electrical supply circuits to the furnace at the main service panel. - 2.
 Remove furnace front door and switch furnace circuit breaker(s) to OFF. - 3.
 Disconnect the motor plug from the control panel receptacle. - 4.
 Remove one screw from left side of blower and three screws from right side of blower.
 Slide blower forward to remove. - 5.
 Install new blower.
 NOTE: Make sure the side flanges engage under side mounting tabs.
 Three tabs on one side and one on the other.
 The long tab is in the rear. - 6.
 Replace screws removed from blower in step 4. - 7.
 Connect the motor plug to the control panel receptacle. - 8.
 Switch circuit breaker(s) to ON. - 9.
 Reinstall furnace front door and turn on electrical supply circuits to the furnace.

 Installing Control Circuit Wiring

-NOTE: Installation of at least a four-wire thermostat circuit is required with five-wire circuit recommended for future addition of a heat/cool thermostat.
-Any unused thermostat leads must be properly capped.
-See Figure 21 (page 16) for various E6 thermostat connections.
+NOTE: Installation of a five-wire thermostat circuit is recommended to for future addition of a heat/cool thermostat.
+See Figure 19 (page 16) for various E3EB thermostat connections.